JoaoBruno09/ODSOFT-CI-CD/README.md

     }
 }
 ```
-This stage includes a operating system verification and a publish HTML script to publish the report in Jenkins.
+This stage includes a operating system verification and uses the help of a jenkins plugin [Cucumber Report](https://plugins.jenkins.io/cucumber-reports/) to publish the Cucumber Tests report.

+This was the best option because with the publishHTML published a blank page.

 **One of the tasks requested in this project too, was that the image for docker container should be published in docker hub.**